Raquib603/Technical-Writing/README.md

 My work covers **research papers, technical projects, simulation studies, literature reviews, journal articles, and analytical documentation**, with a strong emphasis on **proper citation practices** and **writing formats aligned with the targeted publication or academic domain**.
 I also assist in **reviewing and synthesizing recent work** across related fields, including **academic books, peer-reviewed research papers, and open-source materials**.

-**Strong background in statistics, simulations, and quantitative analysis** I have expertise in **machine learning and LLM-based models**.
+**Strong background in statistics, simulations, and quantitative analysis.** I have expertise in **machine learning and LLM-based models**.
 Specialized in creating **well-researched, publication-ready documents** for journals, research projects or academic writings.
 Always clear focus on **accurate formatting, sound methodology, technical precision and academic integrity**.

 ---